therealchjones/mffer/README.md

 The project includes:

--   a [shell script](docs/autoextract.md) to obtain the Marvel Future Fight program and data files
+-   a [shell script](docs/apkdl.md) to obtain the Marvel Future Fight program files
 -   a [shell script](docs/autoanalyze.md) to decompile and evaluate the program files
--   a [.NET console app](docs/mffer.md) to parse the data files, analyze the data, and output information in an open and usable format
+-   a [.NET console app](docs/mffer.md) to obtain and parse the data files, analyze the data, and output information in an open and usable format
 -   a [web app](docs/webapp.md) to present and use the game data

 ## Usage